-This is one of the most common ingredients used in shampoos, soaps, body washers, and just about anything that creates a thick foam.
-Sodium lauryl sulfate (SLS) is in up to 90% of skin care products.
+SLS is one of the most common ingredients used in shampoos, soaps, body washes, and just about anything that creates a thick foam.
+Sodium lauryl sulfate (SLS) is in up to 90% of skincare products.

 The ingredient itself is not the biggest health concern.
-But, the harmful contaminates created during the manufacturing process are another story.
-This includes possible chemicals that may cause defects to our kidneys and liver.
-On its own, SLS is a pesticide that can penetrate your skin and may cause skin irritation, eye irritation, and possible endocrine disruption.
+But, the harmful contaminants created during the manufacturing process are another story.
+This includes possible chemicals that may cause kidney and liver defects.

 Best Alternatives: SLS-free formulations, foam-free natural products, coco-glucoside, decyl glucoside, saponified carrier oils or castile soaps (such as coconut, olive oil, and sunflower oils).

-Concerning Alternatives: Sodium coco-sulfate (produced in a similar fashion as SLS and actually contains SLS and a blend of other coconut derived sulfates.
-Carries similar irritation risks as SLS).
+Concerning Alternatives: Sodium coco-sulfate (produced in a similar fashion as SLS.
+This alternative actually contains SLS and a blend of other coconut-derived sulfates, and it carries similar irritation risks as SLS).

 6. Propylene Glycol

 Propylene glycol (also known as PG) is an ingredient in a variety of liquid skincare products, as well as in antifreeze, brake fluid, and paints.
-PG allows harmful chemicals to seep further into your skin and bloodstream than they could otherwise do on their own.
+PG may allow harmful chemicals to seep further into your skin and bloodstream than they could otherwise do on their own.

-PG has been linked to skin inflammation and irritation.
-While PG can prevent moisture loss by creating a seal over your skin, it can also make your skin drier by drawing moisture from the deeper layers of your skin towards to the top-most layers.
+PG has been linked to some cases of skin inflammation and irritation.
+While PG can prevent moisture loss by creating a seal over your skin, it can also make your skin drier by drawing moisture from the deeper layers of your skin towards the top-most layers.

 Best Alternatives: Vegetable glycerin.